 - Pantry beetles— Pantry beetles belong to a diverse group of beetles that infest either grain or processed products usually found in pantries in residential or commercial environments.
-These little pests won’t bite or sting and infest even the cleanest kitchens.
-Thoroughly cleaning your kitchen, storing pantry basics in a dry, dark space, and organizing your kitchen every three to six months will help keep the pests away.
+These little pests won’t bite or sting, and infest even the cleanest kitchens.
+Thoroughly cleaning your kitchen, storing pantry basics in a dry, dark space, and organizing your kitchen every three to six months will help keep the the pests away.

 - Larder Beetles— Receiving its name from being a pest of cured meat, larder beetles enjoy feeding on dried meat, pet food, and other organic material that is easily accessible low to the ground.
 They do not bite or sting.
-Since these pests like to munch on decaying material, be careful when disposing of food scraps.
+Since these pests like to munch on decaying material, be careful when disposing food scraps.

 - Flour Beetles— Commonly known for attacking and infesting stored flour and grain, these beetles are adaptive to very dry environments and, similar to cockroaches, have the ability to withstand high levels of radiation.
 Flour beetles are also highly resistant to insecticides, making them a difficult nuisance in the pest world.